How to Do a Single-Leg Deadlift (Short & Easy Guide)

 • Push your hips forward, squeeze your glutes, and raise your body back up.

-• At the same time, slowly return the extended leg to starting position; it is now your standing leg.
+• At the same time, slowly return the extended leg to the starting position; it is now your standing leg.

 Related: Romanian Deadlift vs Deadlift: Key Differences Unveiled